ansible-collections/ibm_zos_core/docs/source/modules/zos_started_task.rst

     | **type**: str

   resource_group
-    The name of the resource group currently associated the service class.
+    The name of the resource group currently associated with the service class.
 It can also be N/A if there is no resource group association.

     | **type**: str
     | **sample**: N/A